lakka-switch/documentation/faq.md

 ***

 Your RetroArch configuration file somehow got corrupted.
-Delete the `.config/retroarch/retroarch.cfg` file of the **storage** partition and try again.
+Delete the `lakka/storage/.config/retroarch/retroarch.cfg` file on your SD card and try again.
 If doing it over SSH, don't forget to stop RetroArch first : `systemctl stop retroarch && rm -f /storage/.config/retroarch/retroarch.cfg && systemctl start retroarch`.

+Next time you power off your Switch from Lakka, remember to reboot to RCM first !

 &nbsp;
 > **My games are always freezing**